 Types of Patents

 There are three types of patents: utility patents, design patents, and plant patents.
 Each type has its own eligibility requirements and protects a specific type of invention, useful process, or discovery.
-However, it's possible for one invention or discovery to have more than one type of patent available for it.
+However, one invention or discovery can have more than one type of patent available.

-For example, if a person invents an object, and they wish to patent both the functional features and the design of the object, they need to apply for two separate patents — a utility patent and a design patent.
+For example, if a person invents an object and wishes to patent both its functional features and its design, they need to apply for two separate patents—a utility patent and a design patent.

-This article will provide an overview of the three different types of patents.
 Patents protect inventions and discoveries that are new and non-obvious.
-This article provides a brief explanation of how to get patent protection.
+This article will provide an overview of the three different types of patents and provide a brief explanation of how to get patent protection.

 Utility Patents